kibagateaux/JoeBird/README.md

 Payout System
 ---------------

-Slow payout over time - pay out champion ever 10 blocks or so
+Jackpot every new high score - champion is paid half the jackpot when they reach a new high score

-Jackpot every new high score - champion is paid nly when they reach a new high score
+Dividends - Every time a jackpot is awarded, each person in the top 10 leaderboard get 1% of the total pot

 Amount - payout is proporsional to how much bigger your highscore is to the last?
 How much of total pot goes to winner each time?